How to Use Anal Toys

-Read on to discover our top tips for exploring your dark side in the most pleasurable way possible.
+Read on to discover our top tips for using toys for anal play in the most pleasurable way possible.

-But being clean isn't just for hygeine and a common courtesy for a partner.
-Knowing that you're squeaky clean down below helps you (as the receiver) relax, and enjoy the experience more, too.
+Due to what your butt's day job is, it's no surprise that this is the first tip.
+Getting yourself cleaned up in that area isn't just for hygiene or common courtesy for a partner – knowing that you're squeaky clean down below helps you (as the receiver) relax and enjoy anal play more, too.

 Learn how to use an anal douche here.

-This means that you must use lube when exploring any kind of anal penetration.
+The anus does NOT self-lubricate to anything like the extent that the vagina does, so you MUST use lube when exploring any kind of anal penetration.

-Not only is a water-based lube compatible with all sex toys and condoms, but an anal-specific formula is thicker, and longer lasting than regular lube for better comfort and pleasure.
+Not only is a water-based lube compatible with all sex toys and condoms, but an anal-specific formula is thicker, and longer-lasting than regular lube for better comfort and pleasure during anal play.

 No, we don't mean star jumps (though it probably wouldn't do you any harm!)

-A lot of people like to use a small, tapered anal toy at this stage.
-A beginner's butt plug is perfect.
+A lot of people like to use small, tapered anal toys at this stage – a beginner's butt plug is perfect.

-If you're struggling to insert a toy to it's full depth (and you'd like to) a top tip is to add more lube, and bear down slightly (yes, as if you were on the toilet) and lightly press on the base of your toy.
+If you're struggling to insert an anal toy to its full depth (and you'd like to) a top tip is to add more lube, and bear down slightly (yes, as if you were on the toilet) then lightly press on the base of your toy.

-Just remember that the best toys for beginners have a tapered tip and slender girth, and ALL anal toys should feature a flared base to prevent over-insertion.
+The best anal toys for beginners have a tapered tip and slender girth, and ALL anal toys should feature a flared base to prevent over-insertion.

 5. After Play:

 Give yourself and your toy a good clean, and move on.
-(And maybe consider adding more fibre to your diet!)
+(And maybe consider adding more fiber to your diet!)